PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/mqtt-connectivity.md

 After restart you should see a line in the [cbpi log](../craftbeerpi-4-server/system.md) that confimrs the connection to the MQTT broker:
 `Jan 25 13:54:10 raspberrypi cbpi[360]: 2022-01-25:13:54:10,513 INFO     [satellite_controller.py:128] MQTT Connected to 192.168.163.67:1883`

+{% hint style="info" %}
+If you want to analyze the MQTT communcation in more detail you can also install the [MQTT explorer](http://mqtt-explorer.com/) on your PC.
+This allows you to analyze the MQTT messages in more detail.
+{% endhint %}

 ### Using CraftbeerPi to read / trigger external MQTT devices